List of Arizona Coyotes award winners: Hockey Hall of Fame

 The following is a list of Arizona Coyotes who have been enshrined in the Hockey Hall of Fame.

+Foster Hewitt Memorial Award

+One member of the Coyotes organization has been honored with the Foster Hewitt Memorial Award.
+The award is presented by the Hockey Hall of Fame to members of the radio and television industry who make outstanding contributions to their profession and the game of ice hockey during their broadcasting career.

 Lester Patrick Trophy

 The Lester Patrick Trophy has been presented by the National Hockey League and USA Hockey since 1966 to honor a recipient's contribution to ice hockey in the United States.
 This list includes all personnel who have ever been employed by the Arizona Coyotes in any capacity and have also received the Lester Patrick Trophy.

 United States Hockey Hall of Fame

 Retired numbers

 The Arizona Coyotes have retired one of their jersey numbers.
 Bobby Hull's number 9 (February 19, 1989) and Thomas Steen's number 25 (May 6, 1995) were retired while the franchise was in Winnipeg.
 Hull's number was un-retired by his request prior to the 2005–06 season so his son Brett could wear it.
 Both numbers were returned to circulation during the 2014–15 season.
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Coyotes franchise during his 20-year NHL career and the only player in franchise history to wear the number prior to its league-wide retirement was Rick Dudley during the 1980–81 season.